shopware/docs/guides/plugins/apps/hosting-guide/platform-sh-deployment.md

 ### Automatic TLS certificates based on Branch / Pull Request
 [Platform.sh](https://platform.sh) automatically creates a URL and TLS certificate using [Let's Encrypt](https://letsencrypt.org/) based on your [routes.yaml](https://docs.platform.sh/configuration/routes.html) file for every active environment.

-You should be aware though that the URL will be build in a specific way.
-If your branch name gets to long, [Let's Encrypt](https://letsencrypt.org/) won't be able to generate a certificate.
+You should be aware though that the URL will be built in a specific way.
+If your branch name gets too long, [Let's Encrypt](https://letsencrypt.org/) won't be able to generate a certificate.

 To avoid this you should configure your [Source Integrations](https://docs.platform.sh/integrations/source.html) to use the name of your **Pull Request** instead of the **Branch Name**.